undergrad-partner-school

 Retention Rate

-As reported in 2022, the freshman retention rate for Emerson College was 86.8%, demonstrating the exceptional quality of the educational experience at this institution.
+As reported in 2022, the freshman retention rate for Emerson College was 86.8%, reflecting the superb quality of the educational programs at this institution.

 Student Body